Reading, Not Thinking: Understanding and Bridging the Modality Gap When Text Becomes Pixels in Multimodal LLMs

+\mypara{Evaluating MLLMs on Visual Text.} Unlike scene-text understanding~\citep{singh2019vqamodelsread,biten2019scenetextvisualquestion,sidorov2020textcapsdatasetimagecaptioning}, which tests recognition in natural images, recent work evaluates \emph{reasoning} over visually presented text.
+PixelWorld~\citep{lyu2025pixelworldfarperceivingpixels} and VISTA-Bench~\citep{liu2026vistabench} document task-dependent gaps, while Li et al.~\citep{li-etal-2025-text} show that rendering long contexts as images can halve token counts.
+Concurrent work, Sprang et al.~\citep{vansprang2025crossmodal}, measure cross-modal consistency but do not explain \emph{why} inconsistency arises or how to reduce it.
+We go beyond measurement: we evaluate on realistic documents (Wikipedia screenshots, arXiv PDFs), point out the anomaly within existing evaluations, provide an error taxonomy identifying reasoning collapse as the root cause, and propose self-distillation to close the gap.

-\mypara{Closing the Modality Gap.} While the works above establish that a text-versus-image gap exists, relatively little work addresses \emph{how to close it} in existing MLLMs.
-Wang et al.~\cite{wang2025curepoison} demonstrate that embedding text in images produces divergent effects across architectures (Qwen2.5-VL improves while LLaVA collapses), tracing the difference to vision encoder design, but do not propose a general remedy.
-Hu et al.~\cite{hu2024arcvision} show that visual priors alone (2D positional embeddings, canvas augmentation) can achieve competitive performance on ARC, suggesting that visual representations carry complementary information to symbolic tokens, but this requires training a model from scratch.
-Our self-distillation experiments offer a different perspective: by training the model on its own text-mode reasoning traces paired with image inputs, we show that the modality gap can be substantially narrowed, with both vision encoder and language model adaptation contributing.
-This connects to the broader literature on cross-modal knowledge distillation~\citep{gupta2015crossmodaldistillationsupervision, tian2022contrastiverepresentationdistillation}, but differs in that the teacher and student are the \emph{same} model operating in different modalities: the model distills its own text-mode competence into its visual-input pathway.
+\mypara{Closing the Modality Gap.} While the works above establish that a text-versus-image gap exists, relatively little work addresses \emph{how to close} the gap in existing MLLMs.
+Wang et al.~\citep{wang2025curepoison} show architecture-dependent effects of embedding text in images but propose no remedy; Hu et al.~\citep{hu2024arcvision} achieve strong ARC performance with visual priors alone but require training from scratch.
+Our self-distillation trains the model on its own text-mode reasoning traces paired with image inputs.
+This connects to cross-modal distillation~\citep{gupta2015crossmodaldistillationsupervision, tian2022contrastiverepresentationdistillation}, but uniquely uses the \emph{same} model as both teacher (text mode) and student (image mode).